stadium-software/repeater-datagrid-client-side/README.md

 # Setup

 ## Database
-[Follow these instructions](database-setup.md) to set up th "FilterData" database.
+[Follow these instructions](database-setup.md) to set up the "FilterData" database.
 Then add a connector called "StadiumFilterData".

 ## Application Setup
 1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Global Scripts
 The module requires the script called ["RepeaterDataGrid"](#repeaterdatagrid-script) below.
-For some functions, the second script called "RepeaterDataGridState" is also nedded.
+For some functions, the second script called ["RepeaterDataGridState"](#repeaterdatagridstate-script) is also nedded.

 ### RepeaterDataGrid Script
 1. Create a Global Script called "RepeaterDataGrid"